Posted on September 26, 2017 at 6:00 am

 Session 3: Medicaid Asset Preservation Strategies

-This session provides insights on how to qualify for Medicaid long-term care benefits without going broke with presenter Lynn St. Louis, an attorney with Elder Law Spokane, PLLC.
+This session provides insights on how to qualify for Medicaid long-term care benefits without going broke with presenter Lynn St. Louis, an attorney with Elder Law Group, PLLC.

 Wednesday, Oct 25, 6–7pm